I've Been Ice Fishing for Decades—These Are the 6 Best Gloves I've Used

 Unfortunately, even though these gloves don’t look bulky, they feel a little cumbersome to me and my fat fingers.
 For some, that’s not a big deal, but it’s a pet peeve of mine when it comes to gloves.
 That said, I’d still wear them.

-What to Consider When Choosing Ice Fishing Gloves
+What To Consider When Choosing Ice Fishing Gloves

 The number one thing to keep in mind when you’re buying a pair of ice fishing gloves is how you fish, followed closely by how you like your gloves to fit.
 If you’re the type of hard-water angler that has a heated shanty and/or you prefer to fish in milder weather, the best ice fishing gloves for you will mostly be about function over warmth.
 You will want to find a pair that lets you grab a fish out of the hole a little easier, or that keeps your fingers dry when clearing ice.